openmrs/openmrs-module-radiology/README.md

 The module depends on [OpenMRS Version 2.0.0](https://github.com/openmrs/openmrs-core) so it cannot run on any version lower than that.

-The module depends on [OpenMRS Legacy UI](https://github.com/openmrs/openmrs-module-legacyui) for its UI.
+The module currently depends on [OpenMRS Legacy UI](https://github.com/openmrs/openmrs-module-legacyui) which provides the UI but it is [planned](https://issues.openmrs.org/browse/RAD-341) to extract the UI into a separate module so this module only provides the Java and REST API without forcing a specific UI onto anyone.

 ## Community